Halifax, Nova Scotia: Government

 The Halifax Regional Municipality is governed by a mayor (elected at large) and a sixteen-person council.
 Councillors are elected by geographic district, with municipal elections occurring every four years.
 The current mayor of Halifax is Andy Fillmore.
 The Halifax Regional Council is responsible for all facets of municipal government, including the Halifax Regional Police, Halifax Public Libraries, Halifax Fire and Emergency, Halifax Regional Water Commission, parks and recreation, civic addressing, public works, waste management, and planning and development.
 The provincial legislation that provides governance oversight to the municipality is the Halifax Regional Municipality Charter.
 The municipality has a proposed operating budget of $869 million for 2015–2016.

 The municipality also has four community councils that consider local matters.
 Each community council comprises five or six regional councillors representing neighbouring districts.
 Most community council decisions are subject to final approval by regional council.

 As the capital of Nova Scotia, Halifax is also the meeting place of the Nova Scotia House of Assembly, the oldest assembly in Canada and the site of the first responsible government in British North America.
 The legislature meets in Province House, a nearly 200-year-old National Historic Site in downtown Halifax hailed as one of the finest examples of Palladian architecture in North America.

-The municipality is represented in the House of Commons by six MPs, elected in the ridings of Halifax, Halifax West, Dartmouth—Cole Harbour, Sackville—Preston—Chezzetcook, South Shore—St. Margarets, and Central Nova.
+The municipality is represented in the House of Commons by six MPs, elected in the ridings of Halifax, Halifax West, Dartmouth—Cole Harbour, Sackville—Bedford—Preston, South Shore—St. Margarets, and Central Nova.
 The latter two ridings also include rural areas outside the municipality.

 Education

 Established in 1818, Dalhousie University is among the oldest English-language post-secondary institutions in Canada.

-Halifax has a well-developed network of public and private schools, providing instruction from grade primary to grade twelve; 137 public schools are administered by the Halifax Regional Centre for Education, while eight public schools are administered by the Conseil scolaire acadien provincial.
+Halifax has a well-developed network of public and private schools, providing instruction from grade pre-primary to grade twelve; 137 public schools are administered by the Halifax Regional Centre for Education, while eight public schools are administered by the Conseil scolaire acadien provincial.
 The municipality's fourteen private schools are operated independently.

 Transportation

 Air

 Halifax Stanfield International Airport serves Halifax and most of the province, providing scheduled flights to domestic and international destinations.
-The airport served 3,107,425 passengers in 2022, making it Canada's sixth busiest airport by passenger traffic.
+The airport served 4,140,484 passengers in 2025, making it Canada's eighth busiest airport by passenger traffic.
 Shearwater, part of CFB Halifax, is the air base for maritime helicopters employed by the Royal Canadian Navy and is located on the eastern side of Halifax Harbour.